Yadamon: Plot

 After causing havoc in the Witch Forest, the queen, Yadamon's mother, banishes her to human world.
 She does this not only to teach Yadamon a lesson, but also because she has a secret passion for human magazines and books.
-While at the human world, the queen keeps a close watch at Yadamon which becomes a problem cause she falls asleep almost anywhere.
+While at the human world, the queen keeps a close watch at Yadamon which becomes a problem because she falls asleep almost anywhere.

 The human world has gone extremely hi-tech and many animals have become extinct.
 Yadamon finds herself in the island named Creature Island, where genetically re-created species are being made.
 In the island, she meets Jean and his parents Edward and Maria.

 Yadamon meets many misadventures in the human world due to her curiosity which causes a lot of trouble to the humans and her guardian fairy, Timon, who has the ability to stop time (however, in doing so he shape shift into a clock and is unable to move till the transformation ends).

 As Yadamon learns to adapt to human world and use her powers, a new threat is brewing.
 Kira, the evil witch who was sealed inside a volcano by the queen and the great witch Beril, has escaped.
 She is out for revenge and has set her eyes to the humans and Yadamon.

 In the final series, it is revealed that the true origin of the mysterious egg which generate an evil copy of Yadamon which wishes to cause the apocalypse.